 - Meeting your adjuster: An insurance adjuster will come out and investigate your claim.
 They will be the person to decide if you are covered and how much their company will pay.
 Their inspection will be of the damage or cleanup and determine the damage’s cause or source.
 The adjuster will interview the home or business owner and witnesses if necessary.
 They will also research the police reports, your evidence collected, estimates recommended by the restoration company, and other documents.

 - Claims negotiations: Once the investigation is done, the adjuster will recommend an amount the insurance company should pay.
 And this amount is typically negotiated.
-Negotiation is an integral part of the process, and a reputable restoration company can assist in this process.
+Negotiation is an integral part of the process.
 Your insurer will begin the process to directly pay the homeowner or restoration company for restoration and repairs.

 Restoration 1 Works With All Insurance Companies